Batavia, Dutch East Indies: Abolition of Cultivation System

 The Cultivation System (cultuurstelsel) was a mid-19th-century Dutch government policy which required a portion of agricultural production to be export crops.
 Indonesian historians refer to it as tanam paksa (enforced planting).

 The 1870 abolition of the Cultivation System led to the rapid development of private enterprise in the Dutch East Indies.
 A number of trading companies and financial institutions were established on Java, particularly in Batavia.
 The Old Town's deteriorating structures were replaced with offices, usually along the Ciliwung River.
 Private companies owned (or managed) plantations, oil fields, and mines.
 The island's first railway line opened in 1867, and railway stations were built in urban centers such as Batavia.

 Schools, hospitals, factories, offices, trading companies, and post offices were established throughout the city.
 Improvements in Batavia's transportation, health, and technology encouraged more Dutch people to move to the capital, and Batavian society became increasingly Dutch.
 The city traded with Europe, and increased shipping led to the construction of a new harbor at Tanjung Priok between 1877 and 1883.

 Foreigners were known locally as totoks, distinguishing new Chinese arrivals from the peranakans.
 Many totoks adopted Indonesian culture, wearing kebayas, sarongs, and summer dresses.

 By the end of the 19th century, Batavia's population was 115,887 people; of these, 8,893 were Europeans, 26,817 were Chinese and 77,700 were indigenous islanders.
 The city's expanding commercial activity led to the immigration of large numbers of Dutch employees and rural Javanese to Batavia.
 The 1905 population of Batavia and its surrounding area reached 2.1 million, including 93,000 Chinese people, 14,000 Europeans, and 2,800 Arabs.
 This growth resulted in an increased demand for housing, and land prices soared.
 New houses were built close together, and kampung settlements filled spaces between the houses.
 Settlements, built with little regard for the region's tropical conditions, resulted in overcrowding, poor sanitation, and an absence of public amenities.
 Java had an outbreak of plague in 1913.

 Old Batavia's abandoned moats and ramparts experienced a boom during the period, as trading companies were established along the Ciliwung.
-The old city soon re-established itself as a commercial center, with 20th- and 17th-century buildings adjacent to each other.
+The old city soon re-established itself as a commercial center, with 20th- and 17th-century buildings adjacent to one another.